 Karen Wistoft is a member of Taste for Life’s management and in charge of the focus area Learning.
 She has a background in health pedagogy research and now focuses on the elementary school subject, Madkundskab, i.e. food literacy, and the development of new pedagogies and didactics of taste.

-Jonatan Leer is part of the focus area Learning.
-He does research in taste pedagogy and food culture.
+Jonatan Leer was part of the focus area Learning in Taste for Life 2014 - 2018.
+As a postdoc at Aarhus University, he did research in taste pedagogy and food culture.